j5bot/j5bot.github.com/index.md

 [acid-trail](https://go.jonathancook.site/acid-trail-repo)
   ([demo](https://go.jonathancook.site/acid-trail-demo))

-Utility to create a memorable / human readable identifier for an object / document / state by mapping hashes to color sequences.
+Early version of a utility to create a memorable / human readable identifier for an object / document / state by mapping hashes to color sequences.
 Integrating existing functionality from other tools to solve a new and unique problem.
 Easily translates to other languages, I have implemented the code in C# as well as the